 The installer supports various forms of advanced partitioning and use of storage devices, which in many cases can be used in combination.

 - Logical Volume Management (LVM)

-- Software RAID

-Supported are RAID levels 0, 1, 4, 5, 6 and 10.

 - Encryption

 - Multipath (experimental)

 See our Wiki for information.
 Support for multipath is currently only available if enabled when the installer is booted.

 The following file systems are supported.